Vassilis Spanoulis: Greek junior national team

-Greece national team
+Greek senior national team

-Spanoulis played with Greece's national men's under-26 selection at the 2001 Mediterranean Games.
+Spanoulis played with Greece at the 2001 Mediterranean Games.
 Spanoulis was a key member of the team for Greece during that tournament.
 Greece finished in second place in the tournament, winning the silver medal.

-Spanoulis won a gold medal with the Greece men's national basketball team, at the 2006 FIBA Stanković World Cup tournament.
-On the way to that achievement, Greece defeated Australia, and then Germany (the later whose team included NBA star Dirk Nowitzki).
+Spanoulis won a gold medal with the Greek national team, at the 2006 FIBA Stanković World Cup tournament.
+On the way to that achievement, Greece defeated Australia, and then Germany (the latter whose team included NBA star Dirk Nowitzki).

-Spanoulis was named the MVP, of both the 2007 and 2009 friendly Acropolis Tournaments, in Athens, and he also won the same tournament 9 times with the Greece national team, in the years 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2013, and 2015.
+Spanoulis was named the MVP of both the 2007 edition and the 2009 edition of the Acropolis Tournament.
+He was also the Top Scorer of the 2008 edition of the Acropolis Tournament and the assist leader of the 2013 edition of the Acropolis Tournament.
+In total, Spanoulis won eight gold medals at the Acropolis Tournament with the Greek national team, as he won the 2005, 2006, 2007, 2008, 2009, 2010, 2013, and 2015 editions of the tournament.
+He also won the silver medal at the 2004 edition of the Acropolis Tournament.

-Spanoulis' retirement from the Greece men's national basketball team was announced on September 17, 2015, after the 2015 EuroBasket.
-He ended his Greece men's national basketball team career, having been the leading scorer in every major tournament that he played in, from 2006 onward (9 tournaments in total: 2006 FIBA World Cup, 2007 EuroBasket, 2008 FIBA World Olympic Qualifying Tournament, 2008 Summer Olympics, 2009 EuroBasket, 2010 FIBA World Cup, 2012 FIBA World Olympic Qualifying Tournament, 2013 EuroBasket, and the 2015 EuroBasket).
+Spanoulis' retirement from the Greece men's national basketball team was announced on 17 September 2015, after the 2015 FIBA EuroBasket.
+He ended his Greece men's national basketball team career, having been the leading scorer in every major tournament that he played in, from 2006 onward (9 tournaments in total: 2006 FIBA World Cup, 2007 FIBA EuroBasket, 2008 FIBA World Olympic Qualifying Tournament, 2008 FIBA Summer Olympics, 2009 FIBA EuroBasket, 2010 FIBA World Cup, 2012 FIBA World Olympic Qualifying Tournament, 2013 FIBA EuroBasket, and the 2015 FIBA EuroBasket).

-In December 2019, Greece's senior national team head coach at the time, Rick Pitino, stated that, "Just for the record, I would love to see Spanoulis join our national team”.
-Pitino then stated in May 2020, on Spanoulis rejoining the Greece national team, "I must say that I still want Spanoulis to play.
-Before the injury, I thought that Spanoulis would play.
-I want him to be the leader, I want him to lead the team, even if he is not 100% ready.
-He will have time to get back on his feet.
-I want him to come as a leader.
-We will not win with athleticism, but with intelligence and the pride of playing for Greece.
-Spanoulis is very important to me, I want to have him with me.
-I will make him an offer that he can't refuse."
+In December 2019, Greece's senior national team head coach at the time, Rick Pitino, stated that "Just for the record I would love to see Spanoulis join our national team".

 In his career, Spanoulis had 146 official caps with the senior men's Greek national team, in which he scored a total of 1,494 points, for a scoring average of 10.2 points per game.
 In all official games played with Greece's men's national team, he had a total of 211 caps, in which he scored a total of 2,314 points, for a scoring average of 11.0 points per game.
 Spanoulis finished his national team career with Greece, having won a total of nine medals at all levels, seven of which came in FIBA competitions.
+In 2020, he was named to both the FIBA Summer Olympics 1992–2020 Dream Team, and the FIBA EuroBasket 2000–2020 Dream Team.